Sex, Drugs and Alcohol: As teenagers grow up, parent’s controls are being limited. Since teenager spend most of their day outside the house.

 When you have a very healthy emotional bonding with your teenager most of the problems of the teenage phase can be overcome successfully.

-If you like to know more about how to build an emotional connection with your teenager read or article How-To Easily build Emotional Connection with your Teenager.
+If you like to know more about how to build an emotional connection with your teenager read or article emotional connection.

 Be a role model

 Make sure that you are setting a good example.
 You as a parent must be a role model for your teenager.
 You must show them the proper attitude or behavior before you try to lecture them or educate them.